REVIEWS / Hybrid SUVs

 Honda CR-V Hybrid

-The CR-V Hybrid is the calmer daily driver.
-The RAV4 counters with Toyota resale strength and a plug-in hybrid path.
+The CR-V Hybrid is the calmer daily driver and often the cabin-comfort choice.
+The RAV4 counters with Toyota resale strength, broader trim spread, and a plug-in path Honda does not match in the same way.

 Warranty and feature value